-Soccer is often called “the beautiful game,” but before it can be played beautifully, you need to master the basic soccer skills.
-And it is important to know that beginners should learn the fundamentals of soccer before trying fancy tricks or moves that the pros do.
-If not they may end up frustrated and lose interest in the game.
+Soccer is often called “the beautiful game,” but before it can be played beautifully, you need to master basic soccer skills.
+And it is essential to know that beginners should learn the fundamentals of soccer before trying fancy tricks or moves that the pros do.
+If not, they may become frustrated and lose interest in the game.

 But really you can learn the game of soccer at any age!

 Are you a parent or a volunteer coach?
 Are you tired of spending so much time searching for drills and looking for help with practices?
 Then check out our Full Season Coaching Handbooks.
 They include full seasons of training sessions, all in one place!